jbillmann/GarageServer.IO/README.md

 ```js
 options.onPlayerDisconnect(callback)
 ```
-If client disconnects from the server, this event will fire.
+Invoked if a player disconnects from the server.
 `callback` **function**
 Function to be invoked upon event firing.